-To further improve actions contained within the NPF and to address potential negative effects identified in this NIS, mitigation measures have been recommended for inclusion in the NPF and are outlined in
+To further improve actions contained within the NPF and to address potential negative effects, measures were proposed for inclusion in the draft NPF and are outlined in Table 8.1.
+How these measures have been addressed in the final NPF is presented in the third column.

-Table 7.1.

-The NPF is a strategic plan which sets the framework for, and relies to a significant degree on, other policy, strategy and plan initiatives to achieve the objectives for a more coordinated approach to spatial planning, development and growth.
-Many of these have already undergone AA or are undergoing AA with development of specific mitigation which are or will be implemented.
-The measures committed to in these other plans will be essential to ensuring that the objectives of the NPF are met and that the NPF does not have adverse effects on any European Site.
+Furthermore it is noted that the NPF is a strategic plan which sets the framework for, and relies to a significant degree on, other policy, strategy and plan initiatives to achieve the objectives for a more coordinated approach to spatial planning, development and growth.
+Many of these have already undergone AA or are undergoing AA with development of specific measures which are or will be implemented.
+The measures committed to in these other plans will be essential to ensuring that the objectives of the NPF are met and that the NPF does not have adverse effects on the integrity any European Site.

-Table 7.1 - AA Mitigation
+Table 8.8.1 - AA Measures to Prevent Negative Effects